thejjw/sunbeam-charms/charms/octavia-k8s/README.md

 `ingress-internal`: To expose service on underlying internal network `ingress-public`: To expose service on public network `ovsdb-cms`: To connect to OVN
-`certificates`: To retreive generated certificates
+`certificates`: To retrieve generated certificates

 ## OCI Images